Center Hours

 $ $ $ $

-Dim Sum, Asian, Taiwanese, Chinese
+Dim Sum, Asian, Taiwanese, Chinese, Noodles

 The story of Din Tai Fung dates back to 1958 when it was originally founded as a cooking oil retail shop in Taipei, Taiwan by Bing-Yi Yang and his wife, Pen-Mei Lai.